Team-Data-Antwerpen/xgrab2db/README.md

     xgrab2db.py xgrab.xml database.sqlite

-You can use the <a href="https://www.gaia-gis.it/fossil/spatialite-tools/index" target="_blank">spatialite commandline executable</a> convert this database to spatial database.
+You can use the <a href="https://www.gaia-gis.it/fossil/spatialite-tools/index" target="_blank">spatialite commandline executable</a> convert this database to a spatial database.

     spatialite.exe database.sqlite < makeSpatial.sql

 ##Convert back to xgrab xml